Ahmm95/resume/README.md

 <b>Full time Business systems developer at [AppNexus](http://www.appnexus.com/) | Summer 2015 - Present</b>
 - Developing features for new Billing system for all AppNexus' transaction activity using Storm, SQL, and python.
 - Planned out a 1 month project to create new reports using RESTful APIs and an PHP UI codebase.
+- From UI sketches developed 7 screens that use a RESTful API to allow contracts with clients to be created, edited, cloned, and deleted.
+Used redux, react.js, and javascript.

 <b>Recurse Center/Hackerschool | Summer 2015</b>
 Worked on [wAlnut](https://github.com/WalnutiQ/wAlnut) everyday.